WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 > With this command we will be running fastqc in all the files that have the `.fastq.gz` extension.
 Nonetheless we will be focusing only in samples ARIMSS995-11 and untrimmed.

->  --- Comment: instead of compressing the files again with gzip, you could also add a star symbol after `.fastq`, with this you will run fastqc in all files that include `.fastq` as part of the extension (zipped and unzipped) ---
+>  --- Comment: instead of compressing the files again with gzip, you could also use the command `fastqc *.fastq*`.
+By adding a star symbol after `.fastq`, fastqc will run in all files that include `.fastq` as part of the extension (zipped and unzipped) ---

 You will see some messages like this on your screen: